 Self-publishing is extremely time-consuming – especially if you expect to make any money at it.
 Don’t forget, that with self-publishing you are responsible for all aspects of your book’s production, marketing, sales, design, writing, publicity, finances, website design, etc. It can easily take over a major portion of your life.

 Con # 8.
 You Must Accept Returns And Give Refunds

-If your books do not sell, the retail stores return them to you for a refund.
+If your books don’t sell, the retail stores return them to you for a refund.
 And you pay for shipping both ways.
-You can offer a larger discount and write a special contract refusing returns, but stores will not accept that.
+You can offer a larger discount and write a special contract refusing returns, but stores won’t accept that.
 Accepting returns and giving refunds can be a dangerous and costly game for a self-publisher with limited financial resources.